Ravensblood CH.1

 “Don’t you just love it?”
 Sandy asked.

-Somehow the old style was appealing.
-In the main hall against the left wall was a long dark wooden staircase with a landing at the top.
+Somehow the old style appealed to me.
+In the main hall against the left wall, stood a long dark wooden staircase with a landing at the top.
 Stairs continued from the landing up to the right leading to the second floor.
 Directly above us, a loud heavy creak came from the ceiling.
 Then two more.
 Footsteps.
-Someone was walking on the second floor.
+Someone was walking upstairs.

-“No, I don’t,” Sandy said with a reassuring smile.
+“No, I don’t,” Sandy responded with a reassuring smile.
 “There’s no one upstairs.
 It’s the house settling, that’s all.”

 “Are you sure?
 It sounds like someone is up there walking around.”

 “Oh, this old place makes all kinds of creepy noises.
-You know, the furnace, the pipes, things like that.
+You know, the banging furnace, chattering pipes, things like that.
 It’s nobody.”

 My bodyguard instincts kicked in.